Xiaoxiaoguai421/OCTO/README.md

 # OCTO
 first try
 Hello world!
-It's my first using GitHub,and I truely look forward to something wonderful on this plain stage.
+It's my first using GitHub,and I truely look forward to something wonderful on this stage.